clj-commons/pretty/README.md

 This allows testing with pretty as `clj -X:test:debug`.

-`clj -X:test` is normal execution, and the `clj` tools will directly invoke the `cognitect.test-runner.api/test` function.
+`clj -X:test` is normal execution, and the `clj` tool will directly invoke the `cognitect.test-runner.api/test` function.
 `clj -X:test:debug` will overwrite the :exec-fn to invoke the `clj-commons.pretty.repl/main` function, which will set up pretty exceptions before delegating to the function specified with the :fn option.

+The value for :fn must be a fully qualified function name.

 Both of these approaches are doable but clumsy, so a solution involving nREPL directly will likely be better.